Tiffany Haddish charged with DUI in Georgia

 PEACHTREE CITY, Ga.
-(AP) — Tiffany Haddish was arrested Friday and charged with driving under the influence, authorities said.
+(AP) — Tiffany Haddish was arrested in Georgia on Friday and charged with driving under the influence, authorities said.

 The actor and comedian was detained after Peachtree City Police got a call about 2:30 a.m. regarding a driver asleep at the wheel on a highway, Assistant Police Chief Matt Myers said in a news release.
 An officer saw a vehicle matching the caller’s description and stopped Haddish as she pulled into the yard of a residence, Myers said.